Fernando Alonso names George Russell as his pick to star in F1's future

 - Explained: F1's two-day Imola weekend & TV times

-Several talented young stars to choose from, but Alonso explained why Britain's Russell in particular had stood out for him watching on in his time out of the sport.
+There are several talented young stars to choose from, but Alonso explained why Britain's Russell, in particular, had stood out for him watching on in his time out of the sport.

 "I think there are very talented drivers now in Formula 1," said Alonso, who began his own career at the back of the field with Minardi in 2001 before earning a move to Renault.